warwick-cybersecurity-WM145-24/dev-desktop-setup/README.md

-# My Ubuntu Setup
+# My Desktop Setup
-My Ubuntu setup build using Ansible and tested using Docker and Vagrant
+My ~~Ubuntu~~ desktop setup build using Ansible and tested using Docker and Vagrant

 ## Usage